peclik/aprsc-filter/doc/CONFIGURATION.md

 Here's a good configuration for connecting to the APRS-IS core:

     Uplink "Core rotate" full  tcp  rotate.aprs.net 10152

+The server command argument is typically used when connecting to a server filter port (14580 by default).
+In that case a command might look like

+    Uplink "Core filter" full tcp rotate.aprs.net 14580 filter r/33.25/-96.5/50

 ### Binding source address when connecting upstream (optional) ###